Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)$: Numerical results

+for $n=1$, $2$, $3$ and $4$, respectively.
+There is no renormalization scale ambiguity for the PMC prediction, and $M_t$ shows a quicker trends of approaching its steady value.
+After applying the PMC, the perturbative nature of the $M_t$ pQCD series is greatly improved due to the elimination of divergent renormalon terms, and the relative importance of the LO-terms: NLO-terms: N$^2$LO-terms: N$^3$LO-terms: N$^4$LO-terms changes to $1$: $4.79\%$: $-1.15\%$: $-0.15\%$: $0.07\%$.
+Up to N$^4$LO-level, we have

-where the PMC scale $Q_*$ can be fixed up to N$^2$LL accuracy by using Eqs.(\ref{qstar1}-\ref{qstar2}); i.e.,
+where the PMC scale $Q_*$ can be fixed up to next-to-next-to-leading-log (N$^2$LL) accuracy by using Eq.(\ref{qstar1}); i.e.,

-which leads to $Q_*=123.3$ GeV. $Q_*$ is independent of the choice of $\mu_r$.
-Due to its perturbative nature, we take the magnitude of the last known term as the unknown N$^3$LL term.
-As a conservative estimation of the unknown perturbative terms, we obtain a scale shift of $\Delta Q_*=\left(^{+0.2}_{-0.3}\right)$ GeV and then
+which leads to $Q_*=123.3$ GeV.
+Due to its perturbative nature, we take the magnitude of the last known term as the unknown N$^3$LL term as a conservative estimation of the unknown perturbative terms.
+We then obtain a scale shift of $\Delta Q_*=\left(^{+0.2}_{-0.3}\right)$ GeV, which leads to

-This error is called as {\it the first kind of residual scale dependence due to unknown higher-order terms}~\cite{Zheng:2013uja}.
+This uncertainty is called as {\it the first kind of residual scale dependence due to unknown higher-order terms}~\cite{Zheng:2013uja}.
+Such residual scale dependence is distinct from the conventional scale ambiguities and is suppressed due to the perturbative nature of the PMC scale.
+For the present case, the residual scale dependence (\ref{residualscale}) is much smaller than conventional scale uncertainty (\ref{conventionscale}).